aaronbrown1988/MD_workflow/README_main.txt

 - This is a really good time to not only benchmark your jobs to find an ideal node configuration but also a good chance to look at your simulation to check that it runs properly and that your model is sound.
-Nothing worse than running a lot of simulations to find that there is an error in the model.
+Nothing worse than running a lot of simulations to find that there is an error in the model!

 2c.
 Create and prepare job directories.